-You’ve probably heard the story of the professor who demonstrated the importance of prioritizing tasks by filling a jar with big rocks, and then asking his class if the jar seemed full.
+You’ve probably heard the story of the professor who demonstrated the importance of prioritizing work by filling a jar with big rocks, and then asking his class if the jar seemed full.
 He then added gravel, then sand, and finally, water.
 The jar never overflowed.
-That’s because one of the key tenets to filling a jar—and effective time management—is to put the big rocks in first.
+That’s because one of the key tenets to filling a jar—and productive time management—is to put the big rocks in first.

-If thinking about improving processes for managing time and prioritizing projects makes you feel about as excited as loading rocks into a jar, you’re not alone.
+If you’re thinking about improving your day with productive time management strategies for managing work and prioritizing projects, you’re not alone.
 From waiting until the last minute to work on a presentation, to answering every email that comes in immediately, there are as many ways to bungle effective time management as there are forwarded videos.

-With some practice, the following tips can help you become more creative—and successful.
+With some practice, the following time management tips can help you become more productive, creative—and successful.

 1. Identify the big rocks first.

 Every day, look for the two or three most crucial tasks that need to be completed.
 Put everything else aside until you’ve completed all, or most, of them.
 Accomplishing the most critical tasks in your day early on gives you the freedom to finish less important tasks later on.
 At the beginning of the week, write down what you think your most critical goals are.
 Dedicate the first hour of every day to putting those big rocks (most critical goals) in the jar!